pabboat/Titanpy/README.md

 I created this library to catalog and create handlers for all ServiceTitan API endpoints.
 With handlers and defaults created, autogeneration of an entire database will be as simple as requesting from specific endpoint's defaults and generating an ETL schema creating data marts for Data Analysts to create dashboards from.

 Titanpy Atlas will be the service to do this, by configuring simple parameters is will use SQLAlchemy, Pandas, and DBT to create an entire data warehouse from Servicetitan data so major common datasets between organizations can be created without the need of costly Data Engineers and professional development.

+Titanpy was heavily inspired by [ServicePytan](https://github.com/elliotpalmer/servicepytan), which was the basis of the general implementation of Titanpy and Atlas.

 ## Tutorials